Submissions are currently open for our Winter 2020 issue.

 We accept submissions in the categories of Poetry, Prose, Translation, and Mixed Media.
 These categories are not intended as prescriptive, and will not be used to organize published works; rather, they are intended to facilitate submission and evaluation processes.
-We encourage submissions by artists working at the intersection of multiple genres and welcome intergenre or multi-genre submissions.
+We encourage submissions by artists working at the intersection of multiple genres and welcome intergenre or anti-genre submissions.

 We do not charge a submission fee.